rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 - **LoadBalancer**: Exposes the service externally using a cloud provider’s load balancer.
 - **ExternalName**: Maps the service to an external name via a DNS provider returning a CNAME record.

-Get lis of services: `kubectl get svc -o wide`
+Get list of services: `kubectl get svc -o wide`

 # Tips
 - You can append `-w` at you `kubectl` commands to watch/follow the output.
+- Most commands have a short version for less typing.
+Example: `kubectl get ns`
+- Update your aliases to map `k` -> `kubectl`.
-- Use netshoot container to learn/troubleshoot networking.
+- Use `netshoot` container to learn/troubleshoot networking.
 Exec into it as below:
 ```
 kubectl exec -it <netshoot_pod> -c netshoot -- /bin/sh
 ```